Darkman93/Degree-Thesis/README.md

-Thesis for the Bachelor's degree in computer science curriculum Networks and Systems.
+Thesis for the Bachelor's degree in Computer Science curriculum Networks and Systems.

 Title: Dynamic logic for verifying Java programs